spaceman1412/youtube-summary-free-extension/README.md

 https://github.com/user-attachments/assets/a3f7da07-c7a7-4697-b423-27a065e639a1

 ## Features

-- **Lives inside the video page** so your summary appears next to the player—no extra tabs, no copy/paste.
+- **Built right into the YouTube page** — your summary appears beside the video player.
+No extra tabs, no copy-paste.
-- **No login required**—just install the extension and start summarizing instantly.
+- **No login, no setup hassle** — install the extension and start summarizing immediately.
-- **One-click summary button** that instantly recaps the video with clickable timestamps.
+- **Instant one-click summaries** — get a clean recap with clickable timestamps that jump to key moments.
-- **Powered by the latest Gemini models** (you choose the model) so results feel fast and up-to-date.
+- **Powered by the latest Gemini models** — choose the model you prefer, and get fast, accurate, up-to-date results.
-- **Use the free Google AI Studio key that comes with every Google account**—paste it once, we keep it safe in your browser, and you stay in control.
+- **Uses your free Google AI Studio key** — every Google account has one.
+Add it once, it stays securely in your browser, and you stay fully in control.
-- **Transcript button** that pulls captions automatically and lets you jump to the exact moments mentioned.
+- **Smart transcript viewer** — pulls captions automatically and lets you jump directly to the moments mentioned.
-- **Context-aware chat tab** that remembers the whole conversation and uses the video’s transcript to answer follow-up questions naturally.
+- **Context-aware chat** — ask follow-up questions and get answers based on the full transcript and your ongoing conversation.

 ## Tech Stack